-In this paper, we discussed a service-oriented architectural-based approach that addresses current challenges in modern business process modelling for reflecting dynamic cross- and intra-organisational interactions as well as dependencies on the business channels and networks over which organisations operate.
-Our approach is inspired in the rich set of specifications that is currently available for software development over Web services, i.e. "software that can process XML documents it receives through some combination of transport and application protocols" [Vog03].
-Languages and techniques as made available by BPEL4WS [BPE03], WS-Coordination [Web00b] and WS-Transaction [Web00c], inter alia, remain too close on this narrow view of services that need to be located and invoked over the Web using addresses and referencing mechanisms that identify where services can be found using a given protocol like TCP or HTTP.
+In this paper, we discussed a service-oriented architectural-based approach that addresses current challenges in modern business process modelling for reflecting dynamic cross- and intraorganisational interactions as well as dependencies on the business channels and networks over which organisations operate.
+Our approach is inspired in the rich set of specifications that is currently available for software development over Web services, i.e. "software that can process XML documents it receives through some combination of transport and application protocols" [31].
+Languages and techniques as made available by BPEL4WS [9], WS-Coordination [35] and WS-Transaction [36], inter alia, remain too close on this narrow view of services that need to be located and invoked over the Web using addresses and referencing mechanisms that identify where services can be found using a given protocol like TCP or HTTP.
 As a consequence, they offer little support to the higher-levels of abstraction in which business rules and organisational infrastructures need to be modelled.

-Our proposal adopts instead a rule-based approach to business modelling: it addresses a notion of space in which locations correspond to business entities and channels are organised according to a given organisational communication and distribution network.
+This is why we decided to distance ourselves from both the XMLcentred view of information exchange, and the Web-oriented notions of location and reference protocols.
+Our proposal addresses a rule-based approach to business modelling and addresses a space in which locations correspond to business entities and channels organised according to a given organisational communication and distribution network.